Akash420-oss/Project-Monalisa/README.md

 * [Hack The Planet...😉](#wishes)

 ## What is it 🤔?
-Basically this Project is to know that how networking protocols are worked.Even you can send any custom packet to the networking traffic and also can monitor the traffic of network.
+Basically this Project is to know that how networking protocols are worked.Even you can send any custom packets to the networking traffic and also can monitor the traffic of network.
 If you find any networking services like ssh, ftp, telnet, etc to any networking devices then it will give you better result.
 It will ask you some questions and you have to give the answers of it because you don't have to write any commands for that like nmap,or any other networking tools does.